dmuth/splunk-lab/README.md

 This Splunk instance has a default login/password of `admin/password`.
 It should not be exposed to the Internet under ANY circumstances.
 If you are running this container on a production machine for diagnostic purposes, port 8000 should be firewalled off from the outside world.
-Here's to do that in iptables:
+Here's how to do that in iptables:

 ```